chrispecoraro/SLAY/README.md

 TODO: Write proper driver for Sanity using Laravel's Eloquent ORM, but that's a discussion for another day.

 _Why Astro?_ Ships with zero JavaScript for static pages.

-_Why Qwik or something else?_ Eventually SOME JS will be needed.